zio/zio/docs/reference/stream/zsink.md

 ### From ZIO

-The `ZSink.fromZIO` creates a single-value sink produced from an effect:
+The `ZSink.fromZIO` creates a single-value sink produced from a ZIO workflow:

 ```scala mdoc:silent:nest
 val sink = ZSink.fromZIO(ZIO.succeed(1))